kunalone/DatabseSwiftWrap/README.md

 ```

-All kind of select queries has to use this method
+All kind of select queries has to use executeQuery method
 - parameter queryString:  the query Exa: SELECT * from TableName
 - return [AnyObject]: Array of dictonary [String: String]